Thumby (console): Hardware

 A microUSB port is used to connect the console with computers, as well as to support the Thumby link cable.
-This port is also used to charge the lithium polymer battery, which provides about 2 hours of operational runtime with a capacity of 40mAh.
+This port is also used to charge the lithium polymer battery, which provides about 2 hours of operational runtime with a capacity of 40 mAh.

 The system is notable for its small size, measuring at 1.2 × 0.7 × 0.3 in.
 The console can be mounted on a keychain.
 The system has a mass of 4.7 g.

 The console casing was made in a variety of colors including gray, dark gray, blue, pink, gold, green, and clear.